Definable Valuations induced by multiplicative subgroups and NIP Fields: Preliminaries

 \begin{cor} Let $K$ be an NIP field that is neither separably closed nor real closed.
-Assume that $K$ is $t$-henselian.
-Then for any finite field extension $L\ge K$ and any $q$ such that $(L^\times)^q\neq L^\times$ the group $G_q(L):=(L^\times)^q$ satisfies conditions (V1)-(V6) of Definition \ref{Vtop} below. \end{cor} \begin{proof} Assume first that $K$ is henselian, witnessed by a valuation $v$.
-Then, by the above discussion, as $K$ is neither real closed nor algebraically closed, there is some finite field extension $L\ge K$ and prime $q$ such that $G_q(L):=(L^\times)^q$ is a proper subgroup of $L^\times$.
+Then there exists a finite separable field extension $L\ge K$ and a prime $q\neq \mathrm{char}(K)$ such that $(L^\times)^q\neq L^\times$ and $\zeta_q\in L$ for some primitive root of unity.
+If $K$ is $t$-henselian then for any such $L\ge K$ and $q$ the group $G_q(L):=(L^\times)^q$ satisfies conditions (V1)-(V6) of Definition \ref{Vtop}. \end{cor} \begin{proof} Assume first that $K$ is henselian, witnessed by a valuation $v$.
+Then, by the above discussion, as $K$ is neither real closed nor algebraically closed, there is some finite separable field extension $L\ge K$ and prime $q$ such that $G_q(L):=(L^\times)^q$ is a proper subgroup of $L^\times$ and $\zeta_q\in L$.
+Fix any such extension $L$.
 Since $v$ is henselian, it extends to a henselian valuation on $L$ which by abuse of notation we will also denote $v$.
 By \cite[Theorem 5.18]{Du2016} there exists a definable valuation $w$ on $L$ inducing the same topology as both $v$ and $\mathcal O_{G_q(L)}$.
 In particular $\mathcal O_{G_q(L)}$ is non-trivial.
 So, by the above discussion, $\mathcal N_{G_q(L)}$ is a basis for a $V$-topology, i.e., it satisfies (V1)-(V6), as required.